 Day 1 – Vang Vieng Outskirts

 Spend your first day in enchanting Vang Vieng, exploring its beautiful outskirts.
-Start the morning by hiring a motorbike and drive through the countryside, over charming bridges, to stunning viewpoints and roaring waterfalls.
+Start the morning by hiring a motorbike and driving through the countryside, over charming bridges, to stunning viewpoints, and roaring waterfalls.

 1. Motorbiking around the area